University of Tabriz: World rankings

-In 2021, Performance Ranking of Scientific Papers for World Universities(NTU Ranking) ranked University of Tabriz 701-750th in the world.
-On 15 December 2021, University Ranking by Academic Performance(URAP) ranked University of Tabriz 589th in the world.
-The 2022 edition of the U.S. News & World Report Best Global University Ranking ranked it 684th in the category "Best Global Universities", with a score of 47.1.
-Based on SCImago Institutions Rankings, University of Tabriz's overall rank is 631st in the world in 2022.
+In 2025, Performance Ranking of Scientific Papers for World Universities (NTU Ranking) ranked University of Tabriz 650-700th in the world.
+On 15 December 2025, University Ranking by Academic Performance (URAP) ranked University of Tabriz 535th in the world.
+The 2025 edition of the U.S. News & World Report Best Global University Ranking ranked it 584th in the category "Best Global Universities", with a score of 49.9.
+Based on SCImago Institutions Rankings, University of Tabriz's overall rank is 5238th in the world in 2025.
+The QS World University Rankings ranked University of Tabriz 225th in Asia in 2025.
+The Shanghai Ranking ranked University of Tabriz 901-1000 in the world in 2025.

 Ranking in Iran

 University of Tabriz is always a top 10 university in Iran and was ranked 5th among the comprehensive universities.
 Sixteen faculty members were among one percent top scientists of the world in 2021.
 Based on Thomson Reuters, it was included among the most influential universities in the world and ranked 4th among Iranian comprehensive universities.